I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 Have you ever wanted to connect to a remote server while using Kiro IDE on a regular basis?

-In VS Code, remote connection via the Remote SSH extension is the standard approach, but in Kiro IDE there is no reliable Remote SSH extension, making remote server connections a challenging issue.
+In VS Code, remote connection via the Remote SSH extension is the standard approach, but in Kiro IDE there is no reliable Remote SSH extension available, making remote server connections a challenge.

 Given these constraints, Amazon SageMaker Unified Studio appears to support remote connections from Kiro IDE, so I decided to give it a try.